 As described in Note 1 to the financial statements, the accompanying financial statements were prepared for the purpose of complying with Section 218.39, Florida Statutes, and Section 10.557(3), Rules of the Auditor General for Local Governmental Entity Audits.

-As discussed in Note 1, the financial statements of the Supervisor of Elections, are intended to present the financial position and the changes in financial position of Broward County, Florida that is attributable to the transactions of the Supervisor of Elections.
-They do not purport to, and do not present fairly the financial position of Broward County, Florida as of September 30, 2017, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+These financial statements are not intended to be a complete presentation of financial position of Broward County, Florida as of September 30, 2018, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.